 Graphic Design and Product Design students get a lot done in the Canaday Technology Center (CTC).
 The CTC is where they attend all of their graphics classes and spend countless hours working on projects, and just hanging out.
 This is because the CTC contains an ideal learning environment made up of the Mac Lab, Production Lab, 3D/Drafting Lab, and Photography Classroom, Darkroom and Studio.

-The Production Lab, located directly behind the Mac Lab, is home to two high-quality printers, a printing press, the equipment to do screen printing, and a large paper cutter.
-The Production Lab is also where the department's new student-managed graphics business, Pictor Graphics, is located.
+Home to two high-quality printers, a printing press, the equipment to do screen printing, and a large paper cutter.

 Product Design Studio

 In this large room, each student is given their own desk and corresponding wall space to work on projects.
 While several classes utilize this studio as their meeting room, the studio is open to students from 5am–2am each day.
 This studio also features a large conference room and presentation projector, as well as four new Wacom Cintiq stations.

 Location: CTC room 315